-Reviewed and discussed with management the audited financial statements contained in the Company's Annual

-Report on Form 10-K for fiscal 2003; and

-Obtained from management their representation that the Company's financial statements have been prepared in accordance with accounting principles generally accepted in the United States.
+- o Reviewed and discussed with management the audited financial statements contained in the Company's Annual Report on Form 10-K for fiscal 2004; and - o Obtained from management their representation that the Company's financial statements have been prepared in accordance with accounting principles generally accepted in the United States.

-The independent auditors are responsible for performing an audit of the Company's financial statements in accordance with the auditing standards generally accepted in the United States and expressing an opinion on whether the Company's financial statements present fairly, in all material respects, the Company's financial position and results of operations for the periods presented and conform with accounting principles generally accepted in the United States.
+The independent registered public accounting firm is responsible for performing an audit of the Company's financial statements in accordance with the auditing standards generally accepted in the United States and expressing an opinion on whether the Company's financial statements present fairly, in all material respects, the Company's financial position and results of operations for the periods presented and conform with accounting principles generally accepted in the United States.
 In fulfilling its oversight responsibilities, the Audit Committee:

-Discussed with the independent auditors the matters required to be discussed by Statement on Auditing Standards No. 61, as amended ("Communication with Audit Committees"); and

-Received and discussed with the $% \left(1\right) =\left(1\right) \left(1\right)$ independent $% \left(1\right) \left(1\right) \left(1\right)$ and its constant the $\left(1\right) \left(1\right) \left(1\right) \left(1\right) \left(1\right)$ written disclosures and the letter from the independent auditors required by Independent Standards Board Standard No. 1 ("Independence Discussions with Audit Committees"), and reviewed and discussed with the independent auditors whether the rendering of the non-audit services provided by them to the Company during fiscal 2003 was compatible with their independence.
+- Discussed with the independent registered public accounting firm the matters required to be discussed by Statement on Auditing Standards No. 61, as amended ("Communication with Audit Committees"); and - Received and discussed with the independent registered public accounting firm the written disclosures and the letter from the independent registered public accounting firm required by Independent Standards Board Standard No. 1 ("Independence Discussions with Audit Committees"), and reviewed and discussed with the independent registered public accounting firm whether the rendering of the non-audit services provided by them to the Company during fiscal 2004 was compatible with their independence.

 The Audit Committee operates under a written charter, which was adopted by the Board of Directors and is assessed annually for adequacy by the Audit Committee.
-On April 8, 2004, the Audit Committee recommended, and the Board of Directors adopted, an amended charter for the committee, which is attached to this Proxy Statement as Exhibit A. The Audit Committee held eight meetings during fiscal 2003.
+On April 8, 2004, the Audit Committee recommended, and the Board of Directors adopted, an amended charter for the committee.
+The Audit Committee held nine meetings during fiscal 2004.